As of May 10, 2021, the Pfizer/BioNTech COVID-19 vaccine is available to individuals age 12 and older.

 - 3-22-2021: Individuals ages 60+ and certain workers are eligible for vaccination.

 - 3-17-2021: Timeline for all remaining groups vaccine eligibility announced.
-Preregister for a vaccine appointment by vising the State’s Vaccine Preregistration Page.
+Preregistration for Vaccine is available on the State’s Vaccine Preregistration Page.

 - 3-3-2021: Effective March 11, 2021, Baker-Polito Administration announces K-12 Educators, Child Care Workers and K-12 School Staff eligible for vaccine appointments.